‘No One Knew She Was Dead’: Family Has Questions After Finding Mother Dead In Nursing Home

 “Hate that it had to happen to her like that,” Hill said.

-Late Monday morning after multiple unanswered calls, Bullock’s aunt and son went to check on her.
+Late Monday morning, after multiple unanswered calls, Bullock’s aunt and son went to check on her.
 They found her dead in her bed, already cold.

 “And I just think that’s unbelievable that no one knew she was dead,” Hill said.
-“So I wonder if my mom and her son didn’t go, like, how long would it have been before they noticed.”
+“So I wonder, if my mom and her son didn’t go, like, how long would it have been before they noticed?”

-Hill and others arrived and began asking questions about what happened, if Bullock ever woke up or if she had taken her morning medication.
+Hill and others arrived and began asking questions about what happened; if Bullock ever woke up, or if she had taken her morning medication.
 Hill says Mayfield’s staff told her nothing.

 She says she was told the staff was supposed to do checks every hour.